AnUnhappayCatCaptain/ce888labs/ce888_ass/README.md

 # ce888 Assignment

+* All the iplemented program could be found in "ce_888_ass_final_submit.ipynb" file.
+But not including all running results.

 ## Step 1.
-Data loading and Splitting (Completed)
+Create dataset (Completed)

-* The results (two .txt files including directories of images and differences) of step 1 could be found in th folder.
+* The results (.csvfile named "Data-all" including directories of images and differences) of step 1 could be found in th folder.

-* The specific procedure of loading and processing the data is described in .ipynb file.
-  1. Test dataset will include 10000 data;
-  2. Train dataset will only include 5 data (as the topic requires data should not be much )
-  3. In fact, the train data should only be 1.

 ## Step 2.
-(Wait for editing)
+Data loading and pre-processing (Compeleted)

+* functions are created and the "relative coordinates" would be produced.

 ## Step 3.
-(Wait for editing)
+TPOT training sys (Compeleted)

+* TPOT CLASSIFIER AND TPOT REGRESSOR are both been tested.
+Regressor are performing better than classifier.

 ## Step 4.
-(Wait for editing)

-## Step 5.
-(Wait for editing)
+Evaluation (Compeleted)

+* Based on Brendenlake's code, instead of using scikit learn "metric".

+## Final Result

+* 4800 samples training has been tested, it could achiive no more than 20% accuracy.
+* FURTHER TEST AND STUDY SHOULD BE DONE!!!!!!!